hs-aalen-software-engineering/road-profile-viewer-class-template/README.md

 - ✅ **PR Reviews**: All PRs approved before merge
 - ✅ **Structure**: Required files exist (database/, models.py, etc.)

+> **⚠️ Important Note on Automated Checks:**
+>
+> The GitHub Actions workflows are **for orientation only** and provide helpful feedback during development.
+However:
+>
+> - **Final grading is done exclusively by the instructor**, not by automated checks
+> - The checks are intentionally open-ended and may not cover all valid solution approaches
+> - **Don't get stuck** if a check fails but you have a valid alternative solution - document your approach in your implementation plan
+> - If automated checks don't match your design decisions, that's okay!
+The instructor will evaluate based on correctness, not check compliance
+> - Focus on building a working, well-tested application rather than satisfying every automated rule

 ### Manual Evaluation

 Instructor will: